timriley/my-site/source/articles/2023-10-20-open-source-status-update-september-2023.article.md

 This is not a new change.
 It arrived [over ten years ago](https://github.com/BetterErrors/better_errors/pull/176), and I can hardly blame the authors for wanting a way to make this work nicely with the predominant Ruby application framework of the day.

 Today, however, is a different day!
 We’re here to _change_ the Ruby framework balance. 😎 So we needed a way to make this work for Hanami.
-What didn’t feel feasiable at this point was a significant change to better_errors: our time was limited and at best we only had the appetite for a minor tactical fix.
+What didn’t feel feasible at this point was a significant change to better_errors: our time was limited and at best we had the appetite only for a minor tactical fix.

 [Our resulting fix in webconsole](https://github.com/hanami/webconsole/pull/7) ([along with this counterpart in hanami](https://github.com/hanami/hanami/pull/1330)) does monkey patch better_errors, but I was very pleased with how gently we could do it.
 The patch is tiny: